 1982 proved to be a memorable year however.
 The rugged back pocket player, with a tough approach on the player and the ball, got his opportunity in the league team after an injury to Greg Nicholson.

 Schmaal was an important contributor to the 1982 premiership team, which easily accounted for Glenelg in the Grand Final.

 He dislocated his right shoulder late in the 1983 season and missed the remainder of the year.

-Schmaal returned from that major shoulder injury in the middle of the 1984 season.
-He struggled to regain his League spot however and played only one senior game in 1985.
-He decided to retire in August of that year, after being dropped from the Reserves in Round 20.
+Schmaal returned from major shoulder injury in the middle of the 1984 season.
+He struggled to regain his league spot however and played only one senior game in 1985.
+He decided to retire in August of that year after being dropped from the reserves in round 20.